TheLabbingProject/pylabber/README.md

 - _research_ manages studies, study groups, and subjects.

 This architecture is meant to be as abstract as possible, in order to allow for it to easily lend itself to a wide variety of research disciplines.

+At the moment, this codebase supports mainly neuroimaging research.

 _pylabber_ provides a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that may be adapted and integrated into your own field of research.